 Admission to postbaccalaureate programs is selective.
 Meeting minimum requirements does not ensure admittance to the program.
+Chair, Department of Graduate Studies and Professional Development: Eleanor Perry, Ph.D.
+Location: FAB S220 (602) 543-3634

 Curriculum

 Secondary postbaccalaureate education students majoring in areas other than English or History or Social Studies may be required to take their major methods course at ASU Main.
 The curriculum in each postbaccalaureate program contains specified courses that must be taken prior to student teaching.
 Information about these courses is available from the College of Education Academic Advising Office.